-In order to approve the above resolution pursuant to Proposal 1, the affirmative vote of the holders of a majority of the voting power represented at the Meeting in person or by proxy and voting thereon (which excludes abstentions) is required.
+In order to approve the above resolution pursuant to Proposal 3, the affirmative vote of the holders of a majority of the voting power represented at the Meeting in person or by proxy and voting thereon (which excludes abstentions and broker non-votes) is required.

-The Board of Directors unanimously recommends a vote FOR the reappointment of BDO Israel as described above.
+The Board unanimously recommends a vote FOR the reappointment of BDO Israel as described above.